nikolaaswillaert/Airflow_ImmoEliza/README.md

 2) Streamlit Webserver Dag:
 This DAG will launch a Streamlit webpage where you can fill out 12 different features of the property and get a prediction of the price (using the latest model in the S3 bucket).

-:bug: Bucket issues:<br>
-If you are using minio or AWS, please make sure you have a minio server running in the background and that you create 2 buckets ```"cleandatas3"``` and ```"xgbmodels3"``` inside of either AWS or minio.
-See how to set up the connection of the buckets below.

 ## Installation :hammer_and_wrench: